Ducommun Technical Analysis (NYSE:DCO)

 Ducommun Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the DCO stock.
-The stock price is trading between the average and the upper band in the context of Ducommun bollinger bands.
+The stock price is trading between the average and the lower band in the context of Ducommun bollinger bands.

 Ducommun Moving Average Convergence Divergence or MACD